PelicansPerspective/Research-Archive/README_Organization.md

 # Research Archive Organization

+**Note: This repository contains exploratory ideas and theoretical proposals from independent research.
+All content should be considered preliminary and subject to peer review.**

 This repository has been organized into a logical directory structure for better management and accessibility.
 Below is the organization scheme:

 ## Directory Structure